-Its features are at once familiar and unique: there are oscillators, but with an astounding assortment of waveshaping tools; there are filters, but their power and precision are unparalleled (except when placed in parallel to themselves); there are envelopes, but they are more flexible than any you may have encountered.
-The modulation capabilities alone are staggering.
+It had features were at once familiar and unique: there were oscillators, but with an astounding assortment of waveshaping tools; there were filters, but their power and precision were unparalleled; there were envelopes, but they were more flexible than any you may have encountered.
+These things coupled with the modulation matrix made Pigments a monster synth and users embraced and loved it.